 Firstly, you need to make sure that the office is systemised so that everyone can do anyone’s job.
 That way if someone calls in sick there is someone else in the office that can just pick up where they left off and get the work done.

 But what about doing their own job you ask?
 Part of the systems within the office will give you the ability to prioritize workloads so that you are able to move people around in the business to make sure you are getting the most important and urgent work done first and then staff can go back to doing some of the less urgent work so that things can be managed accordingly.
 In fact if your systems are there you could even get a temp or virtual assistant to just follow the dots and get on with things.

 One of the biggest reasons for breakdowns in production is owners and other staff do not know how to do other staff members jobs – then when someone is sick or goes on leave things fall apart and pile up waiting for them to come back.
 And meanwhile you have unhappy clients who are wondering what progress is being made on their sale or investment.

 So where to start – step one is with job descriptions: find out what your team does (and should be doing), from the receptionist to PAs to the agents themselves.
 That way everybody will know who is responsible for what.

 Then you can add in ideal working weeks, customer relationship management systems and easy training systems and there will be no reason why your business should have breakdowns in production when someone can’t be in the office.

 Cover all bases

-If you want to know more about systems and how you can implement them in your office, register now for my free upcoming seminar How to BOOM in a Disruptive Decade.
+If you want to know more about systems and how you can implement them in your office, register now for my FREE half-day Real Estate Brilliance webinar.
 You’ll never need to worry about staff being away again.